carted/handling-variable-length-text-tf/README.md

 text sequences in batches the batches need to have uniform-length sequences.
 However, text sequences can come in varying lengths.

-In this article, we will go over different strategies to handle variable-length sequences in TensorFlow with a focus on performance.
+In this project, we implement different strategies to handle variable-length sequences in TensorFlow with a focus on performance.
 We will discuss the pros and cons of each strategy along with their implementations in TensorFlow.
 We have successfully applied some of these strategies to the large-scale data here at Carted and have greatly benefited from them.
 We hope you’ll be able to apply them in your own projects as well.